MicrosoftDocs/PowerShell-Docs/dsc/tutorials/bootstrapDsc.md

 8. Create a VM by using the VHD where you installed the DSC MOF document.

-After intial boot-up and operating system installation, DSC will pull the configuration from the pull server, and IIS will be installed.
+After initial boot-up and operating system installation, DSC will pull the configuration from the pull server, and IIS will be installed.
 You can verify this by calling the [Get-WindowsFeature](/powershell/module/servermanager/get-windowsfeature) cmdlet.

 ## Disable DSC at boot time